GameDevRichtofen-G/Everything-about-Neural-Networks-/README.md

-# Everything-about-Neural-Networks-
+# What is Neural Network
-This repository will talk about the most powerful ML/DL model in AI industry
+Neural Networks are one most powerful ML/DL model, capable of solving complex problems in simliar to us humans.
+NN was found in 1958, where psychologist 		**Frank Rosenblatt**.
+He was a first person who manage to implement the first NN model.